pilat/vscode-importmagic/README.md

 - `importMagic.multiline`: Imports can be aligned with `backlslash` or `parentheses`.
 By-default this option is undefined.
 Alignment will be applied with iSort defaults.
 - `importMagic.indentWithTabs`: Make tab indents instead four spaces.
 By-default this option undefined.
 - `importMagic.skipTestFolders`: Do not indexing test folders in your project.
 It's true by default.
+- `importMagic.ignoreFolders`: Do not indexing specific folders in your project.

 ## Install notes